 Target image management

-- API automated management: Integrate into your own business system or management backend by calling the Web Service REST API.
+- API automated management: Integrate into your own business system or management backend by calling Web Service REST API.

 Important